Zy1r9t7ec/To_do-List/README.md

 3. Click on a task to toggle its completion state.
 4. Click the delete option on a task to remove it.

----

-## Limitations and Future Improvements

-- Tasks are not saved after a page reload (localStorage can be added later)
-- No support for task priority or due dates
-- Drag-and-drop reordering is not implemented

----

-## Contributing

-Contributions are welcome.
-To contribute:

-1. Fork the repository

-2. Create a new branch:

-git checkout -b feature-name

-3. Make changes and commit:

-git commit -m "Description of changes"

-4. Push to your fork:

-git push origin feature-name

-5. Open a pull request